-$$Y{PSEi} = 7479.785 - 96.889 x{exch} + .146 x{gold} - 157.083 x{CPl}$$
+$Y{PSEi} = 7479.785 - 96.889 x{exch} + .146 x{gold} - 157.083 x{CPI}$

 The findings for the Philippine Stock Market Composite Index is similar to the results in the banking and financial (FIN) stock market index, whose coefficients for peso-dollar exchange rates and Consumer Price Index displayed negative signs, while of gold reserves, a positive sign.
-Contrary to the findings of Ahmad, Rehman and Raoof (2010), the Philippine Stock Market Composite Index is negatively affected by the fluctuations of the exchange rates, which is quite the opposite from the findings in the context of Karachi Stock Index in Pakistan (KSE-100), who is positively influenced by the said macroeconomic variable.
+Contrary to the findings of Ahmad, Rehman, and Raoof (2010), the Philippine Stock Market Composite Index is negatively affected by the fluctuations of the exchange rates, which is quite the opposite from the findings in the context of Karachi Stock Index in Pakistan (KSE-100), who is positively influenced by the said macroeconomic variable.
 The case of the significant, positive impact of the Consumer Price Index on stock market index is similar to the findings of Ibrahim and Aziz (2003), which tested the impact of macroeconomic variables on Pakistani stock returns and later confirmed the significant and positive impact of the CPI to stock market returns.
 Lastly, the positive and significant impact of gold reserves to stock market was confirmed by Jaiswal and Voronina (2012), whose study showed that gold and stock returns among Brazil, Russia, India, and China are correlated, however to a low degree.
+Similarly, taking into account an existence of spillover effects, gold can be helpful in terms of stock prediction and vice versa.